polca/premise/docs/transform.rst

 available.

-When ``cdr_allocation=True``, *premise* also removes direct atmospheric CO2 uptake credits and CO2 storage-service inputs from CCS co-product datasets whose removal service is represented through the CDR market.
-This currently targets biomass CCS electricity technologies, fuel variables mapped as ``with CCS`` and fuel co-product datasets whose activity names explicitly indicate CCS.
+When ``cdr_allocation=True``, *premise* also removes direct atmospheric CO2 uptake credits, negative non-fossil CO2 emissions and CO2 storage-service inputs from CCS co-product datasets whose removal service is represented through the CDR market.
+The atmospheric-uptake and storage-input cleanup currently targets biomass CCS electricity technologies, fuel variables mapped as ``with CCS`` and fuel co-product datasets whose activity names explicitly indicate CCS.
+Negative ``Carbon dioxide, non-fossil`` emissions are also zeroed in CCS electricity datasets.
 The CDR market datasets keep their atmospheric CO2 uptake and storage flows, while electricity, biofuel and synthetic-fuel co-products no longer carry an embedded removal credit or a separate compression, transport and storage input.
 This is a conservative zero-credit and zero-storage-input adjustment; it does not replace the full CCS inventory with a non-CCS equivalent.

 .. _Qiu: https://doi.org/10.1038/s41467-022-31146-1